kenlt-uk/docker-ckan/README.md

     docker network prune -f
     docker rmi -f $(docker images --filter dangling=true -qa)

+#### Manually starting up a container

+This may be useful in order to get the container running if it is not staying up.

+Comment out the existing `command` line in relevant `docker-compose.yml` file and add another `command`:

+    command: bash -c "tail -f /dev/null"

+Then you will have to exec into the container, which should be something like this:

+    docker exec -it <container name> bash

+You may need to replace `bash` with `sh` or an equivalent if that doesn't work.

+Once on the docker container you need to run the script that starts up the app,for CKAN this is:

+    ./start_ckan_development.sh

 #### Manually running a harvest job

-In order to run a harvest job manually, you need to run these commands on the container -
+In order to run a harvest job manually, you need to run these commands on the container (2.7, 2.8):

-    paster --plugin=ckanext-harvest harvester run_test test-harvest-source-name -c $CKAN_INI
+    paster --plugin=ckanext-harvest harvester run_test <test-harvest-source-name> -c $CKAN_INI

+For 2.9:

+    ckan -c $CKAN_INI harvester run-test <test-harvest-source-name>

 The `test-harvest-source-name` can be derived from the URL after creating a harvest source.